bansarima-oss/Geophysical-Exploration-of-the-Cryosphere/README.md

 ## Environment
 This work utilized a conda environment with gstatsMCMC.yml.
-Such an environment can be reproduced with the following prompt:
+Such an environment can be reproduced with the following prompts:
 `conda env create -f gstatsMCMC.yml`

 `conda activate gstatsMCMC`

+Then launched with:
+`conda activate gstatsMCMC'

+`jupyter lab`

+And deactivated with:

+`conda deactivate`

 ## Usage
 ## Data